explainers-by-googlers/fetch-retry/README.md

   //  Defaults to false.
   boolean retryAfterUnload;

-  // Optional: Specifies whether to retry when the HTTP request method is
+  // Optional: Specifies whether to retry when the HTTP request method is non-idempotent (e.g. POST).
-  // non-idempotent (e.g. POST, PUT, DELETE).
-If this is not set while the HTTP
-  // request method of the fetch is non-idempotent, no retry will be attempted.
+  // If this is not set while the HTTP request method of the fetch is non-idempotent, no retry will be attempted.
   // Defaults to false.
   boolean retryNonIdempotent;
 };